google/mangle/readthedocs/datalog.md

 volunteer(3, "Alyssa P. Hacker", /software_development).
 ```

-The above program contains rules.
-They are special cases of rules,
+The statements above are the simplest form of Datalog rules.
+They are called
-since they just state facts, without any premises.
+facts, as they don't have any premises and just state what is true.
 Normally, a database is not defined within a program, but exists outside
 the program.
 This is just an example to get familiar.